ooroor/hellostrangeworld/readme.md

 #### Detail TODO-s:
 - Tidy up the poms!
-- Increase coverage in far backend
 - Remove overlapping classes when building fat jars
 - Liveness and readiness
 - Compile all reports to the site directory
 - Tidy up all that report/site mess
 - Remember to add Prometheus to the data source as well
-- Remember  to add Prometheus to the logback configuration as well
+- Remember  to add Prometheus to the logback configurations as well
 - Skip plugin/dependency management in favour of letting mama become a properties bom (bill of materials).
 Only use management when required to solve transitive dependencies problems.
-- Config injection
 - Consistent naming
 - Remove exception rethrows
 - Move more common stuff to the common library